 What’s more, combustion in hydrogen engines happens at a faster rate compared to traditional petrol engines.
 This makes them more responsive and therefore ideal for motorsport, while still communicating the same rewarding mechanical and aural feedback.
 The rest of the hydrogen engine’s architecture remains comfortingly familiar, with reciprocating internals lubricated in the traditional way through a wet sump arrangement.
 It is only the burning of minute quantities of oil from the lubrication of the cylinder walls that creates any emissions.

 By promoting the use of hydrogen in fuel cell electric vehicles (FCEVs) such as the Toyota Mirai, Toyota has been strengthening its efforts towards achieving carbon neutrality.
 Its use of motorsport to further refine its hydrogen engine technologies supports our aim of realising an even better hydrogen-based society.

-The new hydrogen engine will make its debut on 21-23 May in round three of the 2021 Super Taikyu race series.
-It will be installed in the ST-4 class Toyota Corolla run by the championship-winning Orc Rookie Racing team.
+It was installed in the ST-4 class Toyota Corolla run by the championship-winning Orc Rookie Racing team.